US Paycheck Calculator

 How your state of residence affects your take-home pay

 State income taxes are the single biggest variable in take-home pay across the US.
 A worker earning $100,000 takes home roughly $6,000–$8,000 more per year in Texas (0% state tax) compared to California (9.3% effective rate at that income).
-This calculator models the exact brackets for all 50 states and DC.
+This calculator models brackets for all 50 states and DC based on 2026 tax law.

 No Income Tax (9 states)